katademy-decks/kubernetes/Kubernetes_Concepts/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;configMapKeyRef:
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;name: demo-config
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;key: greeting
 </details>

 <details>
 <summary>
-How to create Config Files from ConfigMaps - configmap.yaml?
+<b>How to create Config Files from ConfigMaps - configmap.yaml?</b>
 </summary>
 <div><div>Looking at the&nbsp;volumes&nbsp;section,&nbsp;you can see that we create a Volume named&nbsp;demo-config-volume, from the existing&nbsp;demo-config&nbsp;ConfigMap.</div><div>In the container’s&nbsp;volumeMounts&nbsp;section,&nbsp;we mount this volume on the&nbsp;mountPath: /config/, select the key&nbsp;config, and write it to the path&nbsp;<em>demo.yaml</em>.
 The result of this will be that Kubernetes will create a file in the container at&nbsp;<em>/config/demo.yaml</em>, containing the&nbsp;demo-config&nbsp;data&nbsp;in YAML format:</div></div><div>
 </div><div>